aws-samples/emr-spark-benchmark/README.md

 --region "$AWS_REGION"
 ```

-**(Optional)Isolated TPC-DS queries in loop via bash script:**
+**(Optional) Isolated TPC-DS queries in loop via bash script:**
 You can use below sample script to loop through multiple TPC-DS queries.
-Each query would execute in a new SparkContext each time instead of single SparkContext, this methodology helps in performance tuning, further deep dive analysis on set of queries.
+Each query would execute in a new SparkContext each time instead of single SparkContext, this methodology helps in performance tuning, further deep dive analysis on a single query or set of queries.

 Download below scripts and edit RUNTIMEROLE, YOURBUCKET and other parameters as appropriate:
 [sample_loop_script.sh](scripts/sample_loop_script.sh)